 Lastly, a completed 30-day notice to vacate form must be photocopied or be duplicated.
 This is to ensure that every party involved in the lease or the rental agreement have their own copies of the signed and filled out notice form.
 The importance of having a duplicate on-hand can be observed when there are any legal preceding that will take place due to the negligence on one party about the subject of the notice.

-5+ Notice of Entry Forms – Free Documents in Word, PDF
+FREE 5+ 60 Day Notice Forms in PDF